In response to the 2020 global pandemic.

 Born in 1978, Anthony’s hometown is Baltimore, MD, and she currently lives and works in Denver.

 Thank you to our generous sponsors:

-Nicky Wolman & David Fulker, Sue Schweppe, City of Boulder, Boulder Arts Commission, Scientific & Cultural Facilities District, Colorado Creative Industries, and National Endowment for the Arts.
+Nicky Wolman & David Fulker, Sue Schweppe, City of Boulder, Boulder Arts Commission, and Scientific & Cultural Facilities District.